 Changing the Safety Culture, Driver by Driver

 Safe workers are more likely to be productive and happy workers.
-But when employees interact as frequently with the public at large as a fleet does, the need for safety becomes much more important.
+But when employees interact as frequently with the public at large as a fleet driver does, the need for good driving habits and a focus on driver safety becomes much more important.
 For companies that deploy fleets, driver safety is a matter of public responsibility.
 Simply instructing drivers to “drive safely” is great, but is it effective?
-It’s better to narrow your focus to the driver level and make individual impacts that can add up to big results.
+It’s better to narrow your focus to the driver level and instill good driving habits that can add up to big results.

 Create coachable moments by monitoring drivers’ habits